 4. Celebrate Hogmanay at this Mediterranean-inspired spot

-Arta is throwing an exciting Hogmanay party with samba and salsa dancers, live entertainment and a ceilidh in the main bar for everyone to join in.
+Arta is throwing an exciting Hogmanay party with samba, salsa and fire dancers, live entertainment and a ceilidh in the main bar for everyone to join in.
 Every year they also have the famous petal drop in the main bar area, where thousands of rose petals cover the room at midnight. if you’d like to start the night with something to eat, do get in touch with the venue to see your booking options, and if you’re just looking to party, you can book your tickets here.

 We do love the gigs at St Luke’s, followed by a wee boozy night at The Winged Ox.
 This year, St Luke’s has invited Itchycoo Park to headline their Hogmanay party, joined with their resident DJs.
 Expect to hear familiar tunes from the 6os of The Beatles, Rolling Stones, The Who and many more.
 You can book your tickets here.